LindemannRock/craft-translation-manager/README.md

 - **Backup Schedule**: Manual, Daily, Weekly, or Monthly automatic backups
 - **Retention Period**: Days to keep automatic backups (manual backups never auto-delete)
 - **Backup Storage Volume**: Select an asset volume for storing backups
-  - Choose from existing asset volumes to store backups alongside your media files
+  - Choose from existing asset volumes (local or cloud-based like S3, Servd, etc.)
-  - Backups will be stored in a `translation-manager/backups` subdirectory within the selected volume
+  - Backups are stored in a `translation-manager/backups` subdirectory within the selected volume
+  - Supports both local volumes and remote cloud storage with automatic fallback
+  - Volume operations include loading indicators for slower cloud storage
   - Falls back to custom backup path if no volume is selected
 - **Custom Backup Path**: Manual path configuration (only used when no volume is selected)
   - Default: `@storage/translation-manager/backups`